sanmadjack/home_assistant_washer_dryer_setup/README.md

 ### Clothes Dryer Active
 This script is only necessary for the switching nags.

 This waits for the dryer state to flip to true for 10 minutes.
-The dryer also likes to dip it's power us, and this is the buffer I landed on.
+The dryer also likes to dip it's power use, and this is the buffer I landed on.
 Once again, experiment to find the right values for your equipment.

 When the condition is met, it sets the input_boolean.washer_finished_dryer_not_yet_run to "false".
 This ceases the switching nagging alerts